Patater/manual-git/manuscript/game_mechanics.md

 about our ship, as some properties of the ship have now changed (i.e. its angle and position).
-Note that the `rotateSprite()` function performs a counter-clockwise rotation and our ship tracks its angle as a clockwise rotation; this is resolved by simplying negating the angle to rotate by.
-Finally, we call a function that will make sure our program does not exceed 60fps (speed of the graphics on the Nintendo DS) by waiting for vblank, and then we update the OAM, telling it that we changed some attributes on the sprites and it needs to handle that.
+Note that the `rotateSprite()` function performs a counter-clockwise rotation and our ship tracks its angle as a clockwise rotation; this is resolved by simply negating the angle to rotate by.
+Finally, we call a function that will make sure our program does not exceed 60fps (speed of the graphics on the Nintendo DS) by waiting for VBlank, and then we update the OAM, telling it that we changed some attributes on the sprites and it needs to handle that.

 ```C++
   for (;;) {